-Years before Disney World opened in 1971, Walt Disney had dreamed of a futuristic planned community called the "Experimental Prototype Community Of Tomorrow," which would constantly introducing, testing, and demonstrating the latest innovations happening in American industry.
+Years before Disney World opened in 1971, Walt Disney had dreamed of a futuristic planned community called the "Experimental Prototype Community Of Tomorrow," which would be constantly introducing, testing, and demonstrating the latest innovations happening in American industry.
 Epcot would be, in Disney's vision, a "living blueprint of the future" where real people actually lived.

 In the wake of Disney's death in 1966 and the debut of Disney World in 1971, Disney's vision of Epcot was put on hold.

 In the late 1970s, the Disney board deemed that a community would be unworkable, and instead decided to build an Epcot theme park that would have the feel of a World's Fair.
 Epcot has two distinct areas.

 Future World, true to Walt Disney's vision, revolves around technology and innovation.
 This is where you'll find many of the popular attractions and also many interactive exhibit spaces.

 World Showcase is an around-the-world tour featuring 11 pavilions from different countries, including fabulous, authentic dining experiences, and live entertainment.
 You'll find the Frozen Ever After attraction in the Norway pavilion, along with a meet-and-greet with Anna and Elsa.